-- 30. In certain cases, an issuer seeking to revoke a failure-to-file cease trade order that has been in effect for more than 90 days may consider that the length of time that has elapsed since the date of the failure-to-file cease trade order makes the preparation and filing of all outstanding disclosure impractical, or of limited use to investors.
-This may apply to disclosure for periods that ended more than 3 years before the date of the application, or periods prior to a significant change in the issuer's business.
+- 26. In certain cases, an issuer seeking to revoke a failure-to-file cease trade order that has been in effect for more than 90 days may consider that the length of time that has elapsed since the date of the failure-to-file cease trade order makes the preparation and filing of all outstanding disclosure impractical or of limited use to investors.
+This may particularly apply to disclosure for periods that ended more than 3 years before the date of the application for a non-venture issuer or more than 2 years before the date of the application for a venture issuer, or for periods prior to a significant change in the issuer's business.
 An issuer seeking a full revocation order in these circumstances should make detailed submissions explaining its position.
-In appropriate cases, the principal regulator, under a passport application, or the principal regulator and the OSC, under a dual application, will consider whether the filing of certain outstanding disclosure may be unnecessary as a condition of a full revocation order.
-The factors that may be considered include one or more of the following: - (a) the age of information to be contained in the continuous disclosure filing: information from older periods may be less relevant than information from more recent periods; - (b) whether there is access to records of the issuer: lack of access to records may hinder compliance with some filing requirements; - (c) whether the issuer conducted activity during the period: if an issuer was inactive or changed its business at any time while it was cease-traded, disclosure of information from or prior to this time may be less relevant; - (d) the length of time the failure-to-file cease trade order has been in effect; - (e) whether the historical disclosure relates to significant transactions or litigation.
+In appropriate cases, the principal regulator or, for a dual application, the principal regulator and the OSC, will consider whether the filing of certain outstanding disclosure may be unnecessary as a condition of a full revocation order.
+The factors that we may consider include one or more of the following: - (a) the age of information to be contained in the continuous disclosure filing: information from older periods may be less relevant than information from more recent periods; - (b) whether there is access to records of the issuer: lack of access to records may hinder compliance with some filing requirements; - (c) whether the issuer conducted activity during the period: if an issuer was inactive or changed its business at any time while it was cease-traded, disclosure of information from or prior to this time may be less relevant; - (d) the length of time the failure-to-file cease trade order has been in effect; - (e) whether the historical disclosure relates to significant transactions or litigation.

-We generally consider that disclosure for periods within the most recent 3 financial years of the issuer provides useful information for investors.
+We generally consider that disclosure for periods within the most recent 3 financial years for a non-venture issuer, or the most recent 2 financial years for a venture issuer, provides useful information for investors.
 We generally do not consider the time and cost required to prepare disclosure to be a compelling factor in the determination of the disclosure to be provided in connection with an application to revoke a failure-to-file cease trade order.